 It's a design that's divided opinion: many find that flat, sleek, symmetrical body shape too insubstantial to be comfortable in the hand, and this can in turn make activating its gestures tricky.
 But plenty of others enjoy the Magic Mice, and peripherals are after all a thoroughly personal matter.
 Try it before you buy it, we'd say.

 If you're interested and want to find out more about the Magic Mouse 2, read our full review here.
-Otherwise, continue reading for plenty of other great options.

 3. Logitech MX Anywhere 2S